 4. Look beyond technology to transform other essential innovation components, especially talent.

-Incremental innovations to maintain status quo systems, distribution options, and business models aren’t likely to suffice in the face of such dramatic changes in society and the economy.
+Incremental innovations to maintain status quo systems, distribution options, and business models are not likely to suffice in the face of such dramatic changes in society and the economy.
 Fundamentally changing how insurers operate and provide value is becoming a make-or-break necessity.
 That means most insurers can no longer afford to merely dabble in innovation.
 They should be reimagining their value propositions to serve consumers for a very different future and start taking more substantial steps to get there before others beat them to the punch, whether from within or outside the industry.

 Insurers aren’t victims of circumstance, or at least they don’t have to be.
 They still have time to raise their game through innovation and disrupt themselves before others disrupt or even displace them.